 2021-22 STUDENT PARKING PERMITS

-Student Parking Permits can be purchased starting August 19th.
+Student Parking Permits can be purchased in the high school office.

 - The cost for a Parking Permit is $90.00